reinoutkorbee/streaming-analytics-demo/README.md

 1. Checkout streaming-analytics-demo:

-git clone git@github.com:snowflakecorp/streaming-analytics-demo.git

 2. Import streaming-analytics-demo in IntelliJ

 3. IntelliJ should report that it found gradle projects.
 Load the projects.

+4. Log in to Snowflake or create a test account

-4. Run the following SQL code in your Snowflake DB:
+5. Run the following SQL code in your Snowflake DB:

 `
 create database streaming_demo;